WCUA (Catholic University of America): Since 2012: Ward Hall

-"Broadcasting" Methods
+Broadcasting Methods

-Beginning in March, 1959, The station initially "broadcast" to the CUA campus via AM carrier current.
-Although eventually replaced by FM carriers, some dormitories were still served by AM as late as the 1980s.
+Beginning in March, 1959, The station initially broadcast to the CUA campus via AM carrier current transmitters.
+Although eventually replaced by FM modulators, some dormitories were still served by AM as late as the 1980s.

 During the 1970s, the university had hopes of a campus-wide closed-circuit television service to dormitories and other buildings.
-Although the TV service was not developed, the coaxial cable buried between buildings allowed the radio station to broadcast on an FM wavelength.
-The signal originated from the studios in St. John's and was carried by cable to repeaters in each dorm.
-The repeaters boosted the signal, then pushed it through the building via the electrical circuitry.
-While the FM signal had clearer sound than AM, there were periodic problems when construction on campus caused cuts in the cable.
-As cable repair was not a top priority of the administrations, WWCU and WCUA staff and supporters held "digging parties" to locate and repair breaks in the cable.
+Although the TV service was not developed, the coaxial cable buried between buildings allowed the radio station to use the TV cabling to distribute an FM signal.
+The signal originated from a modulator located at the studios in St. John's Hall and was carried by coaxial cable to amplifiers installed in each dormitory.
+The amplifiers boosted the signal, then sent it through coaxial cables previously installed inside the buildings.

+While the FM signal had clearer sound than AM, there were service interruptions when construction on campus caused damage or breaks to the cabling.
+As cable repair was not a top priority of the university administration, WWCU and WCUA staff and supporters held "digging parties" to locate and repair breaks in the cable.
+Over time, with portions of the underground coaxial cables irreparable and new dormitory buildings being constructed, the station purchased additional frequency-agile FM modulators set to the same broadcast frequency.
+These modulators were installed in buildings across campus and fed audio signals distributed from the studio using existing "dry pair" telephone cables installed across campus.
+In order to further improve audio quality, compressors and expanders were installed in the audio signal chain.

 During certain periods of the 1990s, WCUA was available on campus via cable television.
 In 2000, the station began streaming its signal on the World Wide Web.